joshykiran/IT-Cybersecurity-Portfolio/01-Zero-to-Hero-Cloud-Security-SOC-Lab/README.md

 ## Project Summary

-This project demonstrates my ability to **design, secure, monitor, detect, enrich, visualize, and automate** security operations in a modern cloud environment.
+This project demonstrates my ability to **design, secure, monitor, detect, enrich, and analyze security events** in a modern cloud environment using Microsoft’s security ecosystem.

-It showcases:
+Across the lab, I moved from foundational identity and endpoint security to full SOC-style visibility and analysis, validating how attacks are detected, contextualized, and investigated in real time.

+The final environment reflects:
-- Identity-first security
+- Identity-first and Zero Trust–aligned access control
-- Endpoint and email protection
+- Hardened endpoints and mobile devices
+- Centralized security telemetry
-- Centralized logging and SIEM operations
+- Actionable SIEM detections
-- Threat detection and GeoIP enrichment
-- Automated SOAR-based incident response
+- GeoIP-enriched threat intelligence
+- Clear, visual security insights suitable for SOC operations

 ---

 ## Why This Project Matters

-This project reflects my readiness for **SOC Analyst, Cloud Security, and Junior Security Engineer roles**.
+This project reflects my readiness for **SOC Analyst, Cloud Security, and Junior Security Engineer roles** by demonstrating:

-It demonstrates:
-- Practical hands-on execution
+- Hands-on execution across the full security lifecycle
-- Security reasoning and design thinking
+- Strong understanding of how Microsoft security services integrate
+- Practical SOC skills, including log analysis, KQL, and visualization
-- Clear documentation and communication
+- Clear documentation and communication of technical work
-- A strong operational mindset aligned with real-world security teams
+- A disciplined, security-operations mindset

+Rather than focusing solely on tools, this lab emphasizes **how security teams think, investigate, and respond** in real-world cloud environments.